— please leave you shoes and egos at the door before

-While I was running my yoga studio in Miramar, I become an undergraduate at Victoria University in Religious Studies (2009-2011).
+While I was running my yoga studio in Miramar, I began a course an undergraduate at Victoria University in Religious Studies (2009-2011).
 A passion for academic knowledge and critical thinking took me right through to Honours, gaining a first class Honour achievement.

 Then, in 2016, frustrated with the growing consumer expectations of the Yoga Industry, I embarked on and finished a Master’s degree in 2017.
-My thesis focused on consumerism in the New Zealand Yoga Industry and yoga communities in Aotearoa.
+My thesis focused on the New Zealand Yoga Industry and yoga communities in Aotearoa.

 I am qualified to teach yoga?
 Yes.

-In 2017 I moved premises to Marton to open the New Zealand Yoga Centre
+In 2017 I moved premises from Miramar in Wellington to Marton, opening the New Zealand Yoga Centre

 You can come to classes by dropping in to the NZ Yoga Centre, 20 Stewart Street, Marton.
 Or contact us on 06 327 4108.